marcoromanelli-github/docs/jobs/scheduling-optimization.md

 If your job is sitting in the queue for a while, its priority could be lower than other jobs due to one or more factors such as high fairshare usage from previous jobs, a high number of in-demand resources being requested, or a long wall time being requested.
 This is because the Star cluster leverages Slurm's Backfill scheduler and Multifactor Priority plugin, which considers several factors in determining a job's priority, unlike simple First In, First Out (FIFO) scheduling.
 The backfill scheduler with the priority/multifactor plugin provide a more balanced and performant approach than FIFO.

-There are nine factors that influence job priority, which affects the order in which the jobs are scheduled.
+There are nine factors that influence job priority, which affects the order in which the jobs are scheduled to run.
 The job priority is calculated from a weighted sum of all the following factors:

 - **Age**: the length of time a job has been waiting in the queue and eligible to be scheduled
 - **Association**: a factor associated with each association